-Not long after arriving in New York in January 1882, at the start of his Lecture tour Of North America, Oscar Wilde expressed a fervent wish to meet the American poet Walt Whitman, whose works he had been familiar with since a young age.
+Not long after arriving in New York in January 1882, at the start of his Lecture tour of North America, Oscar Wilde expressed a fervent wish to meet the American poet Walt Whitman, whose works he had been familiar with from a young age.

-At this time, Whitman was living in Camden, NJ, close to Philadelphia.
+At this time Whitman was living in partial retirement at Camden, NJ, across the Delaware River from Philadelphia.
 As Wilde was scheduled to lecture in Philadelphia on January 17, he wasted no time in inquiring whether a meeting with Whitman could be arranged.

 On January 11, J.M.
 Stoddart, Wilde's friend and publisher in Philadelphia, wrote to Whitman:

 Oscar Wilde has expressed his great desire to meet you socially.
 He will dine with me Saturday afternoon when I shall be most happy to have you join us.
 The bearer, Mr. Wanier, will explain at greater length any details which you may wish to know, and will be happy to bring me your acquiescence.

 Even before a meeting had been arranged, the press became excited at the prospect:

 Unfortunately, Whitman was not well enough to travel across the river to Philadelphia.
 He wrote to Mrs. George W. Childs (the wife of the Philadelphia publisher at whose mansion the meeting was proposed) with this apology: